Preventing and Tackling Bullying - Advice for Headteachers, Staff and Governing Bodies (Department for Education)

 - Adults getting involved make it worse.

 Schools are the agency most likely to become aware of bullying and schools have statutory obligations to respond.
-Every school must have measures to encourage good behaviour and prevent all forms of bullying amongst pupils.
-These measures should be part of the school’s behaviour policy which must be communicated to all pupils, school staff and parents.
+Every school must have measures to encourage good behaviour and prevent all forms of bullying amongst pupils; proportionally deal with perpetrators of bullying and support those have been the most impacted by it.
+These measures should be part of the school's behaviour policy which must be communicated to all pupils, school staff and parents.

 Headteachers also have the ability to discipline pupils for poor behaviour even when the pupil is not on school premises or under the lawful control of school staff.